bhavesh-asana/API-Stream/README.md

     * POST (Create new record)
     * DELETE (Delete record by 'title')

+> The above mentioned API Calls are well defined and executed locally.<br>
+> All the outputs are saved in [output directory](https://github.com/bhavesh-asana/HuluStream/tree/main/outputs).

 # How to run the code?
 ## On Windows OS